AMWA-TV/nmos-parameter-registers/ext-transport-parameters/README.md

-# NMOS Extra/External Transport Parameters
+# NMOS Transport Parameters

-This register contains the names of additional (or "extra") parameters that could be included in an [IS-05](https://specs.amwa.tv/is-05/v1.1/docs/4.0._Behaviour.html#externally-defined-parameters) `transport_params` array.
-These are also known as "external" parameters because they are defined externally to IS-05 (in another NMOS specification or by a third party).
+This register contains the names of additional transport parameters that could be included in the objects in an [IS-05](https://specs.amwa.tv/is-05) `transport_params` array.

-For historical reasons these start with `ext_` and are not URNs.
+For historical reasons, these ["externally-defined" parameters](https://specs.amwa.tv/is-05/v1.1/docs/4.0._Behaviour.html#externally-defined-parameters) are not URNs, like many other registered parameters.
+Instead, they are clearly identified using the prefix `ext_`.

 ## Criteria